Step 3

 Top Tip

-You can get an emergency ACAT assessment meeting with as little as 48 hours notice.
+You can get an emergency assessment meeting with as little as 48 hours notice.
 Normally though it takes up to 6 weeks to have the assessment followed by another 2 weeks for the report.

-3.2 How do you get an ACAT assessment?
+3.2 How do you get an assessment?

-Getting an ACAT Assessment
+Getting an assessment

 You can: